openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

 </tr>
 <tr>
  <td>UAM</td>
- <td>unanounced meals - detection of significant increase in glucose levels due to meals, adrenaline or other influences and attempt to adjust this with SMB</td>
+ <td>unannounced meals - detection of significant increase in glucose levels due to meals, adrenaline or other influences and attempt to adjust this with SMB</td>
  <td>SMB</td>
  <td><a href="../Usage/Open-APS-features.html?highlight=uam#super-micro-bolus-smb">Wiki - SMB</a></td>
 </tr>